 If you’re looking to inspire students with a positive role model – someone who showcases a can-do attitude and resilience through times of hardship; someone that makes other people’s lives better just by being there; someone who inspires others to be the best possible version of themselves – you’d be hard pressed to find better than Nick Vujicic.

-He travels the globe, selling his message of hope and faith in times of hopelessness, ‘changing obstacles into opportunities’ and using words to build each other up rather than break each other down.
+He travels the globe, selling his message of hope and faith in times of hopelessness, ‘changing obstacles into opportunities’ and using words to build rather than break others down.
 What I really like about Nick is that he often speaks in schools, reminding angst-ridden adolescents that they ought to be kinder to each other and themselves; that they’re not worthless and nor do they need completing or improving in some way; and that any negative situation, no matter how dire it seems, can be turned around with the right attitude.

-I’ve shown the clip above to various classes as lesson starters, breaks or plenaries.
+I’ve shown the clip above to various classes across year groups.
 I follow this up with a few key questions: ‘Why do you think I’ve chosen to show you Nick’s story?
 Is there anything that you found interesting about this?
 If you were in that situation, do you think you would feel the same way?
 Would things work out differently for you…why?
 What can we learn from this man?’

 When I have students in detention – specifically those who make endless excuses for their poor work/effort/behaviour – I like to set them off on the ipad or PC, researching Nick’s story and answering questions, under the guise of completing a comprehension task.